cryptoapi/Bitcoin-Gateway-Paid-Memberships-Pro/readme.txt

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Gateway-Paid-Memberships-Pro)
 * Provides a Cryptocurrency Payment Gateway for [Paid Memberships Pro 1.8 or higher](https://wordpress.org/plugins/paid-memberships-pro/)
 * Free Trial Membership and [Bitcoin Recurring Subscription](http://gourl.io/images/pmpro/screenshot-6.png)
-* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin, MonetaryUnit payments in Paid Memberships Pro
+* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in Paid Memberships Pro
 * No Monthly Fee, Transaction Fee from 0%
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * You will see the bitcoin/altcoin payment statistics in one common table on your website.